Nirvikalpa108/new-job/README.md

 * What are my flexible working options?
 * How do I register my holiday?
 * Who do I speak to when I have HR/general questions?
-* I am speaking at a conference soon and I have a few conferences this year which I was awarded diversity tickets to.
-Can I attend these?
-Who do I speak to about this?
+* I have committed to attend/speak at a few upcoming conferences.
+Who do I speak to about this to ensure I can get the necessary time off to do this?